AusClimateService/npcp/reports/phase1/phase1_report.md

 between model outputs and observations over a reference (i.e. historical/training) time period.
 The established transfer function is then applied to the target model data (e.g. future model projections) in order to produce a "bias corrected" model time series.
-There are a wide variety of transfer functions / bias correction methdologies out there, ranging from relatively simple methods that take a single variable as input to more sophisticated multi-variate approaches.
+There are a wide variety of transfer functions / bias correction methodologies out there, ranging from relatively simple methods that take a single variable as input to more sophisticated multi-variate approaches.